 Over the past few years, NYRB Classics has released two books of tales (we can call them science fiction, philosophical, political) from the Soviet writer Sigizmund Krzhizhanovsky: Memories of the Future (my thoughts here; our podcast covering it here) and The Letter Killers Club (my thoughts here).
 It’s remarkable that these books and stories have found their way to us at all, because when Krzhizhanovksy died in 1950 he still hadn’t been able to publish them.
 While he did try to get some stuff through the Soviet censors, his writing was considered so subversive that many were not even shown to Krzhizhanovsky’s editors.

-I loved those two books, as elusive as they are, and consequently Autobiography of a Corpse (tr. from the Russian by Joanne Turnbull, 2013) was one of my most highly anticipated publications of 2013.
+I loved those two books, as elusive as they are, and consequently Autobiography of a Corpse was one of my most highly anticipated publications of 2013.
 Now it has made the Best Translated Book Award longlist.

 I’ve been wrestling with this collection of eleven relatively short (most between ten and thirty pages) for the past four months.
 It was a pleasure simply to sink back into Krzhizhanovsky’s prose, translated, lovingly, with impeccable skill and playfulness (“The manicured fingers of the famous pianist Heinrich Dorn, accustomed to strolling the ivory keys of concert pianos, were unused to perambulating wet, dirty pavements”) by Joanne Turnbull.